 You’ve heard it said, “A poor workman blames his tools.”
 Perhaps when it comes to firearms we might say, “A poor marksman blames his ammo,” but the fact is, your choice of ammo can affect the accuracy of your shot, either positively or negatively.

 To optimize your hunting, action shooting, or home defense training experiences, we have some tips to help you choose the correct rifle ammo.
 It may seem enough to simply load the correct caliber for our specific weapon, but there are more considerations.

 The first consideration when firing a weapon is knowing what you are firing at.
-A close secondary consideration is knowing what you want to happen to that target when you hit it.
-The shape, weight and composition of a round does indeed affect the distance it travels, as well as it’s trajectory.
+Close secondary consideration is knowing what you want to happen to that target when you hit it.
+The shape, weight, and composition of round do indeed affect the distance it travels, as well as its trajectory.
 These things all affect how the round will react upon hitting the target.